Home > Chile >

 Alberto Hurtado

-Saint Alberto Hurtado Cruchaga, born Luis Alberto Hurtado Cruchaga , was a Chilean Jesuit priest, lawyer, social worker and writer, founder of the Hogar de Cristo movement.
-He was canonized on October 23 2005 by Pope Benedict XVI, becoming his country's second saint.
+Saint Alberto Hurtado Cruchaga , popularly known in Chile as Padre Hurtado , was a Chilean Jesuit priest, lawyer, social worker and writer of Basque origin, founder of the Hogar de Cristo foundation.
+He was canonized on October 23, 2005, by Pope Benedict XVI, becoming his country's second saint.

-Rather than starting a career in law, Hurtado entered the Jesuit novitiate in 1923, was trained in Philosophy and Theology in Barcelona, Spain and completed his Theology in Leuven, Belgium (1932-34) where he was ordained priest on August 24th, 1933.
-While pursuing his theological studies, he worked on a doctorate in Psychology and Pedagogy at the Catholic University of Leuven.
+Rather than starting a career in law, Hurtado entered the Jesuit novitiate in 1923, was trained in Philosophy and Theology in Barcelona, Spain, and completed his theology in Leuven, Belgium, (1932-34) where he was ordained priest on August 24, 1933.
+While pursuing his theological studies, he worked on a doctorate in psychology and pedagogy at the Catholic University of Leuven.

 Right from the early days of his studies in labour law, and before becoming a Jesuit, Hurtado had his mind and heart set on tackling social issues and problems.
 Before returning to Chile, he visited social and educational centers in Germany, France, Belgium and the Netherlands.